Academic Catalog

 ITAL 36000 Everybody on Stage: The Magic of Italian Theater (LA)

 Provides a hands-on introduction to the liveliest genre of Italian literature, improving oral and writing skills through a close reading and dramatic delivery of selected texts by masters such as Carlo Goldoni, Luigi Pirandello, and Dario Fo.
 Prerequisite: ITAL 20200 with a grade of C- or higher.
+3 credits.
 (IRR)

 Attributes: HU